GerHobbelt/cef-wiki/GeneralUsage.md

 CEF3 supports two approaches for handling network requests inside of an application.
 The scheme handler approach allows registration of a handler for requests targeting a particular origin (scheme + domain).
 The request interception approach allows handling of arbitrary requests at the application’s discretion.

+**Use the HTTP scheme instead of a custom scheme to avoid a range of potential issues.**

-It’s important to register custom schemes (anything other than “HTTP”, “HTTPS”, etc) with CEF so that they’ll behave as expected.
-For example, if you wish your scheme to behave the same as HTTP (support POST requests and enforce [HTTP access control (CORS)](https://developer.mozilla.org/en-US/docs/HTTP/Access_control_CORS) restrictions) it should be registered as a “standard” scheme.
-If your custom scheme will be performing cross-origin requests to other schemes consider using the HTTP scheme instead of a custom scheme to avoid [potential issues](https://bitbucket.org/chromiumembedded/cef/issue/950).
-If you wish to use custom schemes the attributes are registered via the CefApp::OnRegisterCustomSchemes() callback.
+If you choose to use a custom scheme (anything other than “HTTP”, “HTTPS”, etc) you must register it with CEF so that it will behave as expected.
+If you would like your custom scheme to behave similar to HTTP (support POST requests and enforce [HTTP access control (CORS)](https://developer.mozilla.org/en-US/docs/HTTP/Access_control_CORS) restrictions) then it should be registered as a “standard” scheme.
+If you are planning to perform cross-origin requests to other schemes or send POST requests via XMLHttpRequest to your scheme handler then you should use the HTTP scheme instead of a custom scheme to avoid [potential issues](https://bitbucket.org/chromiumembedded/cef/issue/950).
+If you wish to use custom schemes the attributes are registered via the CefApp::OnRegisterCustomSchemes() callback which must be implemented in all processes.

 ```
 void MyApp::OnRegisterCustomSchemes(CefRefPtr<CefSchemeRegistrar> registrar) {